Jinzha: Character biography

 Jinzha was born to General Li Jing and Lady Yin.
 The eldest brother of Nezha and Muzha, Jinzha had been a disciple of Wenshu Guangfa Tianzun and Yuanshi Tianzun.
-He descended from the mountain to assist King Wu in overthrowing King Zhou of Shang.
+He descended from the mountain to assist King Wu in overthrowing Di Xin.
 His character is characterized as calm and rational, and he displayed military tactics and strategic planning, likely inheriting the wisdom of his master, Wenshu Guangfa Tianzun.

 In the book, Jin Zha is described wearing a pale yellow Taoist robe.
 His magical weapon, the "Dunlong Zhuang" (遁龙桩), also known as the "Qibao Jinlian" (七宝金莲), originates from the image of Ganlu Mingwang holding a spiritual snake.
 The Dunlong Zhuang was crafted by Wenshu Guangfa Tianzun and appears as a three to four-inch wooden stick with three iron rings when not in use.
 However, when deployed, it extends to over three zhang (approximately 9 meters) in height.
 The three iron rings transform into iron hoops that can be fastened around individuals, one around the neck, one around the waist, and the remaining one around the ankles, becoming tighter with movement.
 It has been used on Nezha, Wang Mo (the Four Saints Grand Marshal), and Qin Wan (Qin Tianjun) before being passed on to Jinzha.

 In the novel Journey to the West, Jinzha served on Mount Ling as the chief guardian under the command of Tathagata Buddha.

 In the Qing dynasty Ché Wáng Fǔ (车王府) opera script Investiture of the Gods (封神榜), Jin Zha is described as having white teeth, red lips, and a handsome face.